PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-13 18:07:59
+Last updated: 2024-04-13 18:08:32
-Random Quote: In Texas, the holy trinity is God, Football and barbecueNot necessarily in that order. - Sheldon
+Random Quote: Things never work out the way you imagine they will. - Lucien